Combinatorial operads from monoids: Concluding remarks

 We have presented the functorial construction~$\T$ producing an operad given a monoid.
 As we have seen, this construction is very rich from a combinatorial point of view since most of the obtained operads coming from usual monoids involve a wide range of combinatorial objects.
 There are various way to continue this work.
 Let us address here the main directions.

-In the first place, it appears that we have somewhat neglected the fact that $\T$ is a functor to symmetric operads.
-Indeed, except for the symmetric operads~$\End$, $\FP$, $\MT$, and~$\Per$, we only have regarded the obtained operads as non-symmetric ones.
-Computer experiments let us think that the dimensions of the operads~$\APE$, $\FCat{2}$, $\Motz$, $\AnD$ and $\SComp$ seen as symmetric ones are respectively Sequences~\Sloane{A052882}, \Sloane{A050351}, \Sloane{A032181}, \Sloane{A101052}, and~\Sloane{A001047} of~\cite{Slo}.
-Bijections between elements of these symmetric operads and combinatorial objects enumerated by these sequences, together with presentations by generators and relations in this symmetric context, would be worthwhile.
+In the first place, it appears that we have somewhat neglected the fact that $\T$ is a functor to operads and not only to ns ones.
+Indeed, except for the operads~$\End$, $\FP$, $\MT$, and~$\Per$, we only have regarded the obtained operads as ns ones.
+Computer experiments let us think that the dimensions of the operads~$\APE$, $\FCat{2}$, $\Motz$, $\AnD$ and $\SComp$ seen as symmetric ones are, respectively, Sequences~\Sloane{A052882}, \Sloane{A050351}, \Sloane{A032181}, \Sloane{A101052}, and~\Sloane{A001047} of~\cite{Slo}.
+Bijections between elements of these operads and combinatorial objects enumerated by these sequences, together with presentations by generators and relations in this symmetric context, would be worthwhile.

 Furthermore, we have considered~$\T$ only in the category of sets, {\em i.e.}, it takes a monoid as input and constructs a set-operad as output.
 We can obviously extend the definition of~$\T$ over the category of vector spaces.
 In that event, $\T$ would be a functor from the category of unital associative algebras to the category of operads in the category of vector spaces.
 It is thus natural to ask what operads $\T$ produces in this category.